misteki/rappi-store-challenge/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Assumptions and considerations
+- Spanish was assumed to be the desired language.
 - A unique ID was not available for each category in the original source data.
 Change IDs so each category would have a unique one.
 IDs have been assumed to be only valid if they are numbers bigger than 0 (0 not admitted).
 - When selected a category, filter includes the category itself and all its subcategories.